Black Rock, Ocean Road, Palm Beach

 A rock relief carving funded by the Midget Farrelly Recognition Committee and supported by his family.

-Born 13 September 1944, Midget lived at Palm Beach for 54 years and he surfed there almost every day.
+Born 13 September 1944, Farrelly lived at Palm Beach for 54 years where he surfed almost every day.
 His wife Beverlie continues to live in the family home.
-Most mornings and some evenings, Midget could be seen in the surf on one of his many short or Malibu surfboards.
+Most mornings and some evenings, Farrelly could be seen in the surf on one of his many short or Malibu surfboards.
 He was involved with the Palm Beach and Whale Beach Surf Lifesaving clubs for over 20 years as an accomplished sweep and trainer of younger rowers.
 He started his first surfboard business in Palm Beach at the age of 18 years.

 In 1961, Midget Farrelly became the first president of Australia’s oldest surfboard riders club, Dee Why Surfing Fraternity, which still operates under the same name today.
 He presented a ten-part television series about surfing in Australia, The Midget Farrelly Surf Show, for the ABC in 1967.
 He was inducted